KrishnaSiddharthaNemalikanti/PetStoreApp-2.0/README.md

 ## web-ui
 # Steps to Run the App:

-* Open the terminal on the petStoreUI Folder
+* Open the terminal on the web-ui Folder
 * Run npm install
 * Run npm i webpack-dev-server --save-dev(this will install webpack dev server which has hot reloading)
 * Run npm start ,this will open the application in browser.